The Real Housewives of Melbourne: 2013–2017: Original run

-Season 5–present
+2019–2021: First rebooted series

 In September 2019, Foxtel announced a fifth season, set to premiere in 2020.
 Foxtel Executive Brian Walsh also confirmed the upcoming fifth season would include 'a big cast shake up.'
 In February 2020, Bloomfield, Gillies & Behbahani-Clark announced they were departing the show, while Schiavello confirmed her return.
 On 19 February, the cast was released, confirming the return of Liano, Roach and Breaux, alongside the previously confirmed Schiavello, as well as the addition of Anjali Rao, Kyla Kirkpatrick and Cherry Dipietrantonio.
 According to cast member Janet Roach, Gillies was set to return to the show, however by deciding to leave and to start a family, she was replaced by Schiavello who wasn’t originally set to return to the series.